cami-chompers/Forksheet-and-Nanosheet-Simulation/README.md

 - **forksheet_circuit.asc**: LTSpice schematic for forksheet transistor simulations.
 - **Simulation_with_epoch.py**: Python script similar to `simulation.py` with additional model training checkpoints and performance visualizations over epochs.
 - **data_set folder**: Contains `nanosheet_circuit.txt` and `forksheet_circuit.txt` — LTSpice simulation data files for each transistor used as input for the Python scripts.
+- **data_summary folder**: Excel documents for all of the outputs for each transistor.
+Minimums, maximums, and averages are calculated at the bottom of the Excel document.

 ---